zirujauak/mxyzptlk/README.md

 ## Usage

-I'm pretty sure a curses library (ncurses of Linux/MacOS, pdcurses for windows) needs to be installed.
+I'm pretty sure a curses library (ncurses for Linux/MacOS, pdcurses for windows) needs to be installed.
 Will add instructions.
 Short version: MacOS - use homebrew to install the `ncurses` formula;  Linux - depends on your package manager, look for `ncursesw` or `ncurses`;  Windows - google `pdcurses windows` and good luck!

 ### Building